Health-RI/The-FAIR-Metroline/pages/metroline_steps/create_or_reuse_a_semantic_model.md

 Always document the rationale behind your choice.
 This supports transparency, facilitates reuse, and helps others integrate with your model.

+{% include info-box.html type="example" title="Example - step 3" text="
-*Example:* the HRI Clinic decides to use only parts of the CARE-SM for their use case.
+The HRI Clinic decides to use only parts of the CARE-SM for their use case.
 Specifically, they reuse the *Demographics* and *Treatment and Interventions* modules, which are sufficient for their purposes.
 Within those modules, they select only the concepts related to their use case.
+" %}

 ### Step 4 – Use standard technologies, document and share
 Use established semantic web technologies to encode your model in a machine-readable and interoperable way.
 A common best practice is to implement the model using semantic web technologies.
 These technologies help encode your model in a way that both humans and machines can interpret consistently.